Sharon Holt: Biography

 Sharon Holt was born in Auckland in 1959.
 She grew up in Glen Innes, Auckland, and moved to the Waikato in 1997, where she lived in Leamington (near Cambridge), Kihikihi and then Hamilton.

 She dreamed of being an author from a child, but worked as a teacher and journalist before moving into writing and publishing.
 When her children were young, she began submitting work to publishers.
 Since then, many of her books, stories, poems, plays and articles have been published in both the trade and educational market.

 In 2002, with little prior knowledge of the language, and unsure even how to correctly pronounce Māori place names, she took a course in te reo Māori at Te Wānanga o Aotearoa.
 Although she is non-Māori, she soon developed a passion for te reo and was supported by her tutors and fellow students to continue her Māori language journey.
 She set up her own publishing business (The Writing Bug Ltd) to produce a series of books in te reo which use simple and repetitive sentence structures tied to a catchy tune to encourage confidence in using te reo Māori.
 She continues to write and market these Te Reo Singalong picture books and accompanying resources which are now published by EduMaxi.
 She also presents Te Reo Singalong shows as well as taking workshops in person and online in te reo pronunciation.

 She has appeared at a number of festivals and literary events including the Auckland Writers Festival.
 She visits schools under the Writers in Schools programme and takes Professional Development sessions for teachers.

 Sharon Holt is married with two children and now lives in Te Aroha.

-Awards and Prizes
+Awards and prizes

-In 2007, Sharon Holt was a finalist (with illustrator Ross Kinnaird) in the non-fiction category of the New Zealand Post Children's Book Awards for It's True!
+In 2007, Holt was a finalist (with illustrator Ross Kinnaird) in the non-fiction category of the New Zealand Post Children's Book Awards for It's True!
 You Can Make Your Own Jokes.
 The same book (in 2007) and Your Mother Didn't Do That! (in 2010) were also named as Storylines Notable Books.

 The Te Reo Singalong series won the Print category in Ngā Tohu Reo Māori / Māori Language Awards in 2013 and was a finalist in 2012 and 2014.
 It also won Best Te Reo Resource and the Teachers' Choice Award at the 2015 CLNZ Educational Publishing Awards.